What Is a DOT Drug Test?

-Safety-sensitive employees are subject to drug or alcohol testing in the following situations:
+Safety-sensitive employees are subject to drug or alcohol testing in the following situations

-Pre-employment drug screenings
+- Pre-employment drug screenings

-Reasonable suspicion drug testing
+- Reasonable suspicion drug testing

-Random drug testing
+- Random drug testing

-Post-accident drug testing
+- Post-accident drug testing

-Return-to-duty drug screens
+- return-to-duty drug screens

-Follow-up drug screening
+- Follow-up drug screening

 How is a DOT Drug Test Different From Non-DOT Drug Test?

 DOT drug testing is done at laboratories certified by the Department of Health and Human Services which publishes a list of certified laboratories monthly.
-Non-DOT drug testing on the other hand are done at laboratories that are certified by either of the 2 accredited agencies, CLIA (Clinical Laboratory Improvement Amendments) and CAP (College of American Pathologists).
+Non-DOT drug testing, on the other hand, is done at laboratories that are certified by either of the 2 accredited agencies, CLIA (Clinical Laboratory Improvement Amendments) and CAP (College of American Pathologists).
 It would be prudent for employers to verify a lab’s certification first before having them perform drug and alcohol testing on their employees.
 If a company needs non-DOT testing but uses a DOT-certified lab and drug test results are challenged in court, there may be legal complications.